HMS Diomede (D92): World War II

 With the growing likelihood of war, Diomede was reactivated.
 3 September 1939 found her with the 7th Cruiser Squadron serving as part of the Home Fleet on Northern Patrol duties.
 Before the despatch of the 7th Cruiser Squadron to the Mediterranean in 1940 in light of the Italian threat, Diomede was attached to the 8th Cruiser Squadron on the America and West Indies Station on shipping protection and patrolling duty.
+The home base of the squadron was the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, where the French submarine Surcouf tied up alongside her not long before disappearing under mysterious circumstances.
 On 8 December 1940 she chased the German blockade runner Idarwald from Tampico, Mexico.
 Before a capture could be effected the crew of the German freighter set it afire and scuttled it off Cabo Corrientes, Cuba.
 The crew were rescued and captured.
 The US destroyer observed the proceedings.

 In early 1942 Diomede joined the 9th Cruiser Squadron as part of the South Atlantic and West African Squadron.
-After more than a decade of steaming it was decided to retire her from front-line service and from 22 July 1942 to 24 September 1943 at Rosyth Dockyard she converted into a training ship.
+After more than a decade of steaming it was decided to retire her from front-line service and from 22 July 1942 to 24 September 1943 she converted into a training ship at Rosyth Dockyard.
 With the end of the war she was reduced to reserve.
 On 5 April 1946 she was sold for scrap to Arnott Young of Dalmuir and arrived there for breaking up on 5 May.